 “I’m not saying this is a diagnosis anyone would want to get, but it makes you sort of laser focus on what is important in life.
-It makes you reassess and say, ‘Where do I want to be?
+It makes you reassess and say, ‘Where do you want to be?
 Who do I want to be with?
-What do I want to be doing?’”
+What do I want to be doing?'”

 “I just really tried to visualize being healthy and I would imagine a little Pac-man eating up my cancer cells.”

-More than a decade after her diagnosis, Amy Hollub is helping others learn about the importance of family history and genetic testing, and raising vital funds for research, by hosting an annual Rock ‘n Run event in Miami.
+More than a decade after her ovarian cancer diagnosis, Amy Hollub is helping others learn about the importance of family history and genetic testing, and raising vital funds for research, by hosting an annual Rock ‘n Run event in Miami.

 “I consider myself extremely fortunate, but you can’t rely on luck.
 I’m alive because of the grace of God and biomedical research.
 That research is critical.”